batect/batect/README.md

 * requires / provides relationships (eg. 'app' requires 'service-a', and 'service-a-fake' and 'service-a-real' provide 'service-a')
 * prerequisites for tasks (eg. run the build before running journey tests)
 * support for Windows
+* don't do all path resolution up-front
+  * if not all containers are used, doesn't make sense to try to resolve their paths
+  * would save some time
+  * means user doesn't see irrelevant error messages

 ## Things that would have to be changed when moving to Kotlin/Native